nikitaeverywhere/cache-javascript-odm/README.md

 # JavaScript ODM for InterSystems Caché
 JavaScript Object Data Model - easiest access to InterSystems Caché database from JavaScript.

+### Note
+This project is a subject of InterSystems innovations school 2015.
+The code in this repository is provided "as-is" and not ready for production use.

 ### Usage
 1. Include to your application script that are included in src/index.html file;
 2. Import src/cls/CJS.xml file into Caché (src/cls/School2015.xml is a demo package);